gyokuro/findcab/README.md

 All latitude and longitude coordinate are based on the WGS84 coordinate system (the same one used by GPS enabled devices).

+# Compiling and Building

+Steps to build:

++ Install Go

++ For easier deployment, the files required for a web UI (e.g. .js and .css files, etc.) can be compiled into the executable binary.
+To do so, a `embedfs` utility (written by me) is run that will generate .go source files for each one of the static content files:

+    util/embedfs -match=".*" -generated=true -destDir=resources webapp/

+This will generate .go source files for each file matched under the `webapp` directory.
+The go source files will be placed in the `resources/webapp` directory.

+Note that util/embedfs is a binary compiled for MacOSX.
+For linux, you can build embedfs from source, from my other github project: [https://github.com/qorio/embedfs]

++ From the top level directory, build the binary:

+    go build main/findcab.go

+This will produce the final executable, `findcab`, in the current directory.